fhightower/fhightower.github.io/src/content/projects/xntwist.md

-description = "Algorithm and classification system to identify and monitor Unicode domain squats which may used to target an organization." link = "https://xntwist.hightower.space/" image = "img/projects/xn-twist.png" tags = ["Angular", "Domain-Squatting", "Domains", "Python", "Threat Intelligence",]
+description = "Algorithm and classification system to identify and monitor Unicode domain squats which may used to target an organization." link = "https://xntwist.hightower.space/" image = "img/projects/xn-twist.png" tags = ["Angular", "Django", "Domain-Squatting", "Domains", "Flask", "Python", "Threat Intelligence",]
 +++